-Your immune system does its major repair work while you sleep.
+Nighttime is when your immune system likes to do its major repair work.
 This is when your body’s cells regenerate, rejuvenate and detoxify.

 Nighttime is also the time that your pineal gland produces melatonin, a hormone that helps to regulate sleep and contributes to many vital bodily processes.